Non-local resources for error correction in quantum LDPC codes: Tools

+and $\ket{m} = \ket{J=N/2,m_z=m}$.
+For the purposes of this paper we will always be using this map for encoding and decoding of GHZ state for which the parameter \(\theta=\pi/2\).
+It would be convenient for us to define the following parameters,

+Where \(C\) is referred to as cavity cooperativity, \(d_N\) is weakly \(N\)-dependent parameter, and \(\alpha\) quantifies the probability for an error on the spins induced by cavity as elaborated below in Sec. \ref{imperfect encoding and perfect decoding}.
+The map described in Eq.~\ref{Eq:encoder} is not trace-preserving which is justified for two reasons.
+First it provides a lower bound on the fidelity of the non-local gate \cite{jandura2023nonlocal}, and second, is compatible with many architectures, where decay from an excited state maps the spins to states outside the qubit subspace or can be driven to do so (see e.g. \cite{wu_erasure_2022}).

-Note that while it may appear that there is no distance dependence whatsoever to the strength of the effective interaction between qubits, this is not the case.
+Note that, while it may seem that the strength of the effective interaction between qubits is entirely independent of distance, this is not actually the case.
 Indeed, as required by causality, the strength of the coupling $g$ of the cavity mode to the qubits scales like $1/\sqrt{V}$ where $V$ is the quantization volume of the cavity.
-For the sizes of systems we consider here, this is not an issue, but ultimately would impose a limitation to performing interactions between qubits in arbitrarily large arrays.
+For the system sizes considered here, this is not an issue; however, it would ultimately impose a limitation on performing interactions between qubits in arbitrarily large arrays.